-Flight booked, bags packed, announcement made “I’m coming home this summer!”
-There’s usually this feeling of excitement whenever you’re coming home, not just from you but from your loved ones as well.
+Flight booked, bags packed, announcement made “I’m coming home soon!”
+There’s usually this feeling of excitement whenever you’re coming back home, not just from you but from your loved ones as well.
 It doesn’t matter how long you’ve been away – whether it’s just 3 weeks, or as long as 15-years, it’s always a good feeling knowing you’ll be going back home soon.

-If you are planning to visit Nigeria this summer for the holidays, please come well packed and prepared.
+If you are planning to visit Nigeria, please come well packed and prepared.

 Asides from your flight tickets and Identity cards which are a must have while you are traveling, there are several other essentials that you should include in your luggage when you are coming home to Nigeria.